saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ### `default` / `custom` overrides { data-toc-label="“Default” / “Custom” overrides" }

-!!! info "This section assumes you have already completed the override level migration steps above"
+!!! info "This section assumes you have already completed the override scope migration steps above"

 Variables affected by this change are typically moved to the *Docker+* Role Defaults category.